 • Pulmonary hypertension.

-• Suture - the hole in the interatrial septum is sutured.
-The same manipulations are carried out with secondary defects located in the upper part of the septum.
+• Suture application - the hole in the interatrial septum is sutured.
+The same manipulations are carried out for secondary defects located in the upper part of the septum.

-• Applying a patch of synthetic fabric, pericardium (flap of the outer shell of the heart) or a special plaster.
-This method it is used for primary heart defects located closer to the ventricles, in the lower part of the septum.
+• Applying a patch made of synthetic fabric, pericardium (a flap of the outer membrane of the heart) or a special patch.
+This method used for primary heart defects located closer to the ventricles, in the lower part of the septum.

-After surgery, the doctor sutures the incision and connects the heart to its blood vessels.
+After the operation, the doctor stitches the incision and connects the heart to its blood vessels.
 The incision in the chest is closed with a suture.

-The advantages of such an operation are high accuracy of performance and rapid restoration of impaired blood circulation in the lung and the whole body, as well as the ability to eliminate defects of any size and localization.
-The disadvantages of the method include: the need to connect a heart-lung machine, trauma due to a large incision in the chest, long recovery period- about 2 months and rehabilitation up to 6 months.
+The advantages of such an operation are high accuracy of execution and rapid restoration of impaired blood circulation in the lungs and throughout the body, as well as the ability to eliminate defects of any size and location.
+The disadvantages of the method include: the need to connect a machine for artificial blood circulation, trauma due to the large incision of the chest, long recovery period– about 2 months and rehabilitation up to 6 months.

-1. Endovascular surgery (closing the defect with a catheter).
+1. Endovascular surgery (closing the defect using a catheter).

 These are less traumatic operations that do not require opening the chest.
-Indications for conducting:
+Indications:

-• The window is less than 4 mm in the central part of the interatrial septum.
+• A window less than 4 mm in the central part of the interatrial septum.

-• Injection of blood from the left atrium to the right.
+• Return of blood from the left atrium to the right.

 • Increased fatigue.

-During surgery, the doctor inserts a catheter into the holes in the large vessels in the groin or neck area.
+During the operation, the doctor inserts a catheter into holes in large vessels in the groin or neck area.
 The endoscope is advanced into the right atrium.
-A special device for closing the window is fixed at the end of the apparatus:
+At the end of the device there is a special device for closing the window:

 • Button devices - discs are installed on both sides of the interatrial septum, which are connected to each other using a nylon loop.